 Eligibility Requirements for Admission to B.A.E.
 Program

 All individuals seeking to enter an undergraduate degree program must apply to the department.
-A completed application must be submitted to the department by February 10, 2021 for Fall Semester admission.
+A completed application must be submitted to the department by the application deadline published on their website (typically early February) for Fall Semester admission.

 A completed application will include the following requirements: